sanhitamj/elderly_fraud_detection/README.md

 3. ... there are quite a few red points close to Y-axis.
 That means these people spend not a whole lot of money (possibly because they don't have a lot of money), but spend it more regularly than others.
 This implies that the kind of algorithm used here to find outliers gives more importance to not-so-rich people's transactions.

-This is indeed a big step, given that the bureaucrats do not look into accounts where monthly income (jargon - estate) is less than 3000 dollars.
+This is indeed a big step, given that the government does not look into accounts where the value of a person's accounts (jargon - estate) is less than 3000 dollars.

 ## Getting back to the goal of the project

 Now that we have a regular spending pattern, it can be used
-  * to inform state about outliers; (they may or may not take this seriously)
+  * to inform authorities about outliers; (they may or may not take this seriously)
-  * to help people budgeting better
+  * to help people budget better

 ## Technologies used